Blast furnace: History

 Cast iron has been found in China dating to the 5th century BC, but the earliest extant blast furnaces in China date to the 1st century AD and in the West from the High Middle Ages.
 They spread from the region around Namur in Wallonia (Belgium) in the late 15th century, being introduced to England in 1491.
 The fuel used in these was invariably charcoal.
-The successful substitution of coke for charcoal is widely attributed to English inventor Abraham Darby in 1709.
-The efficiency of the process was further enhanced by the practice of preheating the combustion air (hot blast), patented by Scottish inventor James Beaumont Neilson in 1828.
+The successful substitution of coke for charcoal is widely attributed to British inventor Abraham Darby in 1709.
+The efficiency of the process was further enhanced by the practice of preheating the combustion air (hot blast), patented by British inventor James Beaumont Neilson in 1828.

 China

-Archaeological evidence shows that bloomeries appeared in China around 800 BC.
-Originally it was thought that the Chinese started casting iron right from the beginning, but this theory has since been debunked by the discovery of 'more than ten' iron digging implements found in the tomb of Duke Jing of Qin (d.
-537 BC), whose tomb is located in Fengxiang County, Shaanxi (a museum exists on the site today).
-There is however no evidence of the bloomery in China after the appearance of the blast furnace and cast iron.
+Archaeological evidence shows that iron-smelting techniques and bloomeries were brought to China by nomadic peoples around 800 BC.
+Wrought iron artifacts were originally only found in the northwest, but by the 6th century BC, luxury items such as wrought iron swords and knives were widespread in China.
+Bloomery iron co-existed with blast furnaces and cast iron, which were invented shortly after wrought iron technology entered China, for quite some time.
+Cast iron pieces have been found alongside wrought iron in Shanxi Province dating to the 9th-8th centuries BC, however it is uncertain if these cast iron pieces were accidental byproducts of the iron smelting process.
+Adzes made using cast iron with a decarburised layer of steel have been found in Luoyang dating to the 5th century BC.
+Cast iron farming tools that had undergone an annealing process to decrease brittleness were found in burials and smelting cites dating to the 4th century BC.
+Bloomery iron disappeared in China after the 3rd century AD with the exception of Xinjiang, where bloomery iron objects could be found as late as the 9th century AD.
 In China, blast furnaces produced cast iron, which was then either converted into finished implements in a cupola furnace, or turned into wrought iron in a fining hearth.